tesselode/kira/docs/src/clocks.md

 # extern crate kira;
 # extern crate kira_cpal;
 # extern crate kira_loaders;
-use kira::manager::{AudioManager, AudioManagerSettings};
+use kira::{
+	manager::{AudioManager, AudioManagerSettings},
+	ClockSpeed,
+};
 use kira_cpal::CpalBackend;

 let mut manager = AudioManager::new(
 	CpalBackend::new()?,
 	AudioManagerSettings::default(),
 )?;
-let mut clock = manager.add_clock(0.5)?;
+let mut clock = manager.add_clock(ClockSpeed::SecondsPerTick(1.0))?;
 clock.start()?;
 # Result::<(), Box<dyn std::error::Error>>::Ok(())
 ```

-When you create a clock, you have to specify the **interval** in seconds, which
-determines how much time there is between clock ticks.
-In this example, the
-clock has an interval of half a second, which means it ticks twice per second.
+You can specify the speed of the clock as seconds per tick, ticks per second, or
+ticks per minute.

 Clocks are stopped when you first create them, so be sure to explicitly call
 `ClockHandle::start` when you want the clock to start ticking.